 A. I suppose because the Israelis were assuring them that they were not going to attack and Johnson was buying it.

 Q. You remember about the "Liberty," the communications ship we sent in along the coast which was torpedoed by Israeli gunboats?
 The official word at the time was that the whole thing was a mistake.
 Johnson calls it a "heartbreaking episode" in "The Vantage Point."
 How does this square with your information?

 A.The whole idea of sending the "Liberty" in was that at that point the U.S. simply didn't know what was going on going on.
 We sent it in close so that we could find out hard information about what the Israelis' intentions were.
 What it found out, among other things, was that Dayan's intentions were to push on to Damascus and to Cairo.
 The Israelis shot at the "Liberty," damaged it pretty badly and killed some of the crew, and told it to stay away.
 After this it got very tense.
 It became pretty clear that the White House had gotten caught with its pants down.

 Q. What were the Russians doing?

 A.The VTA airborne was loaded into planes.
 They took off from Bulgaria and their intention was clearly to make a troop drop on Israel.
 At this point became pretty clear that we were approaching a situation where World War III could get touched off at any time.
-Johnson got on the hot line and told them we were headed for a conflict if they didn't on those planes around.
+Johnson got on the hot line and told them we were headed for a conflict if they didn't turn those planes around.
 They did.